NYC: Lower Manhattan (Wall Street and Ground Zero)

 NYC Supreme Court

-After a quick visit to the Apple Store SoHo and without a new iPad 2 (unfortunately sold out), we took the subway to the Grand Central Terminal.
-The commuter trains for the many workers in Manhattan end in this station.
-The huge main hall with the dark blue painted ceiling depicting a starry sky is really impressive and definitely worth a photo.
+After a quick visit to the Apple Store SoHo and without a new iPad 2 (sold out unfortunately) we took the subway to Grand Central TerminalThis multi-story station is the terminal for commuter trains serving Manhattan's many workers.
+The huge main hall, with its dark blue ceiling painting depicting a starry sky, is truly impressive and definitely worth a photo.

 Christian